worldline/kotlin-workshop-javazone2025/02-01-compose.md

 ### Practical work: List + Changing the button behavior

-Let's add a list and change the button behaviour to add an item to the list instead of changing the greeting text.
+Let's add a list and change the button behavior to add an item to the list instead of changing the greeting text.

 1. Add these imports: